jwcastillo/loopback-example-postgresql/README.md

 ##Create the application

-- Name: `loopback-example-postgresql`
-- Directory to contain the project: `loopback-example-postgresql`
+Enter this to create a new application:

 ```
 $ slc loopback loopback-example-postgresql
-... # follow the prompts
 $ cd loopback-example-postgresql
 ```

+Follow the prompts to use the following:

+- Name: `loopback-example-postgresql`
+- Directory to contain the project: `loopback-example-postgresql`

 ##Install the connector